jingyu-xiang/blog/README.md

 ## Tech highlights:
 1. used ThreadLocal instances to thread-safely persist user information in controller methods' execution scope, instead of re-retrieving it from redis every time.
-And remove it from thread local after controllers finish execution:
+Also, it is removed from thread local after controllers finish execution:
     * each thread has a ThreadLocalMap, with keys to be week referenced ThreadLocal instances, values to be strong referenced copies of thread variables
     * ThreadLocal instance (key) could be grabage-collected.
 But the value will not.
 So a manual threadLocal.remove() is called to remove the key-val pair to prevent memory leak